niuzhix/LNSS/README.md

 The LNSS (Local Network Socket Server) Chat System is a LAN-based chat application built with Python and Tkinter.
 It allows users to create and join chat servers within a local network, enabling real-time message exchange.
 The system supports multi-user chat, emoji sending, chat history saving, and more.

 ## Starting the Program 🚀
-To start the LNSS Chat System, run the `main.py` file.
+To start the LNSS Chat System, run the `LNSS.exe` file.
 Upon launching, you will see a user selection interface.

 ## User Registration and Login 🔑
 When you run the program for the first time, the system will prompt you to register an admin user.
 After registration, you can select the registered user from the user selection interface to log in.